Four NCAA Div. III championships

 In 2011 Wares was named winner of the Iowa Conference coach of the year award.
 He's won or shared the honor eight times (1990, 1993, 2000, 2002, 2003, 2004, 2009, 2011).

-Wares is in his second 3-year term on the NFCA Division III All-America Selection Committee, serving two years as chair.
+Wares completed two 3-year terms on the NFCA Division III All-America Selection Committee, serving two years as chair.

 A 1976 Central graduate, Wares spent seven years as girls' softball coach at NESCO High School in Zearing , Iowa , posting a 214-94 record and piloting three squads to state tournament berths.
 He was named all-area coach of the year three times.